melfag/melfag/README.md

 About Me:
 - I am a Computer Science student and a software developer
-- I’m currently learning React and NodeJS
+- I’m currently working with React and NodeJS

 Where to find me:
 - Here 📍